- Itineraries & road trip ideas

 At twilight, the stones turn lavender (hence its nickname, the Violet City) and the streets fill with mysterious shapes, sounds and shadows.
-By now you’re no longer a visitor but a resident, as were the Byzantines, Ottomans, Venetians before you.
-In the evening you’ll have your choice of elegant restaurants, traditional tavernas, charming cafes and chic wine bars.
+By now, you’re no longer a visitor but a resident, as were the Byzantines, Ottomans, Venetians before you.
+In the evening, you’ll have your choice of elegant restaurants, traditional tavernas, charming cafes and chic wine bars.

 Try the local homemade pasta called goges (like gnocchi, but flour-based) or saitia (fried cheese pies with fresh herbs).
-Oenophiles should sample the regional sweet wine called Malvasia, the authentic flavor of Monemvasia, dubbed the “nectar of the nobles”.
+Oenophiles should sample the regional sweet wine called Malvasia, the authentic flavour of Monemvasia, dubbed the “nectar of the nobles”.

 Monemvasia is an ideal romantic hideaway and honeymoon destination.
 Boutique bed & breakfasts and luxury hotels with suites boasting Turkish baths, mosaic floors and flowering courtyards will transport you to another time, without stinting on modern comforts.
 In the dimly lit rooms, with their vaulted ceilings and handmade wooden furniture, you’ll live your own fairy tale.

-The Upper Town was home to the Venetian aristocracy and, although it’s a steep climb to reach the beautiful mansions (in the 17th-century travellers once counted 500), you’ll be rewarded with panoramic views of the whole area.
+The Upper Town was home to the Venetian aristocracy and, although it’s a steep climb to reach the beautiful mansions (in the 17th-century, travellers once counted 500), you’ll be rewarded with panoramic views of the whole area.
 The half-Byzantine, half-Venetian church of Agia Sofia clings to the side of the cliff and is one of the most significant attractions in Monemvasia.
 Once inside, you’ll be awe-struck by its magnificent octagonal dome.